 Test Data and Expected Result

-Begin uploading excursion, we should see a notification of the upload and the application should terminate after the excursion is fully completed.
+Begin uploading excursion then exit the application.
+We should see a notification of the upload and the application should terminate after the excursion is fully completed.

 Without an excursion loading, the app should immediately terminate.